-I take a wrong turn, and end up near the surgical hall.
+I take a wrong turn and end up near the surgical hall.
 I resort to following the signs like a visitor, my patient laughing all the way.
-We finally make it to the room, and the attendant can’t be bothered from his magazine.
+We finally make it to the room, but the attendant inside can’t be distracted from his magazine.
 At least I know I’m in the right place now.

-“All right, I need you to transfer onto this table for me,” I pat the table.
+“Alright, I need you to transfer onto this table for me,” I pat the spot in question.

 “Do I get to take this stupid dress off?”